geosoft1/tools/HOWTO.md

 Remember to use commands only if a file from project is open in editor, otherwise will fail.
 Except aliases and scripts from this rule (e.g. clone command).

+**Troubleshooting**

+        fatal: remote error:
+          GitHub is offline for maintenance.
+See http://status.github.com for more info.

+Github is under maintenance.
+Open github.com and you will see

+        No server is currently available to service your request.
+        Sorry about that.
+Please try refreshing and contact us if the problem persists.

 **Using go from Terminal**

 Is strongly recomanded to work in LiteIDE but Gopei set environment for go in .bashrc so is posible to use Terminal.